 The borrower meets unlikeliness to pay criteria, which indicates the borrower is in significant financial difficulty.
-These are instances like long-term forbearance, borrower is insolvent, borrower is entering bankruptcy etc.
+Indicators of unlikeliness to pay may include, but are not limited to, sector crisis, repeated restructurings, significant deterioration in operating assets, and high likelihood of bankruptcy.